The Ecosystem Project

 • Innovation, strategy, and social change initiatives

-• Organizations seeking to better leverage their environment and landscapes
+• Organizations seeking to better leverage their environment and landscape

-Our approach has been successfully applied across vastly different human ecosystems, including an entrepreneurship ecosystem in the Lower Hudson Valley, a human talent network in Southeastern Minnesota, and even within complex organizations working on human resources, brand strategy, and innovation.
+Our approach has been applied across diverse human ecosystems—from an entrepreneurial ecosystem in the Lower Hudson Valley, to a regional human talent network in Southeastern Minnesota, to complex organizations working on human resources, brand strategy, and innovation.

 About Us